 Orange County Cases

-Sadly, Orange County has seen 10 deaths — the first reported March 24, two on March 27, one on March 28, three on March 31 and three on April 1 — from complications of COVID-19, the condition caused by coronavirus.
+Orange County has seen 17 deaths — the first of which was reported March 24 — from complications of COVID-19, the condition caused by coronavirus.

 That means 92 percent of tests are coming back negative.